 After three years of intense study with his brother and other mbira players, Leonard played at a ceremony at the Dambatsoko banya (special large hut for ceremonies), an important milestone for him.
 Recognition of the Chiyanike brothers spread fast, and their parents felt honored to have two sons who could play mbira so well.
 Josiah later became the medium of grandfather Nhira’s spirit, and the family held a ceremony to welcome the spirit into the home.
 For Leonard, it was a major highlight as an mbira player and young brother to Josiah.
 Learning mbira was an interesting experience for Leonard.
 The core of his mbira style was determined by the way he learned from his brother.

 “When Josiah taught me new renditions, he usually played continuously and I would follow the way he way playing.
 If I missed a key he would correct me by playing the song continuously.
 I developed a keen sense of hearing and reorganizing everything mentally; I think I still had a hangover from the days of the cane.
-When Josiah left for work in 1969, I learnt from different gwenyambiras (professional mbira players) using the same technique.
+When Josiah left for work in 1969, I learnt from various other gwenyambiras (professional mbira players) using the same technique.
 Josiah stayed and played mbira in the then Salisbury (now Harare) with Ephat Mujuru.”